jupyter/telemetry/docs/pages/application.rst

 Adding telemetry to an application
 ==================================

 Jupyter Telemetry enables you to log events from your running application.
-(It's designed to work best with traitlet's applications for simple configuration.)
+(It's designed to work best with traitlet's `Application` object for simple configuration.)
 To use telemetry, begin by creating an instance of ``EventLog``:

 .. code-block:: python